aptech/docs/docs/comt/comt.rst

 Format
 ----------------
-.. function:: out = comt(&logl, par)
+.. function:: out = comt(&logl, par [, ..., c1])
-                  out = comt(&logl, par, ...)
-                  out = comt(&logl, par, ..., c1)
-                  out = comt(&logl, par, c1)
-                  out = comt(&logl, par, data)
-                  out = comt(&logl, par, data, c1)

     :param &logl: Pointer to a procedure that computes the function to be minimized.
     :type &logl: pointer

     :param par: An instance of a PV structure.
-The par instance is passed to the user-provided procedure pointed to by &fct. par is constructed using the "pack" functions.
+The par instance is passed to the user-provided procedure pointed to by *&fct*. *par* is constructed using the "pack" functions.
     :type par: struct

     :param ...: Optional input arguments.
-They can be any set of structures, matrices, arrays, strings, required to compute the objective function.
+They can be any set of structures, matrices, arrays, strings, or a DS data structure as required to compute the objective function.
     :type ...: Various

     :param c1: Optional input.
 Instance of a :class:`comtControl` structure containing the following members: